CooperToons HomePage Dept. of Education Merry History CooperToons Books

 OK.
 We can loose it all.
 But how much can you win?

 So as Flakey Foont asked Mr. Natural, what does it all mean?
-Well, not Mr. Natural's famous reply.
+Well, it's not Mr. Natural's famous reply.
 It does mean that with using our betting strategy, then

 THE